 - 22.1.
-The course fees for the first year of your course will be as set out in the 'Fees and Funding' section on the Trust's website.
+The course fees for the first year of your course will be as set out in the 'Fees and Funding' section on the course pages of the Trust's website.
 The Trust will review and set course fees each academic year and reserves the right to make amendments to them. - 22.2.
-For students first registering in the 2021/22 academic year, course fees are subject to an annual uplift of 3% or Consumer Price Inflation as at 1 September 2020, whichever is the greater. - 22.3.
+For students first registering in the 2025/26 academic year, course fees are subject to an annual uplift, which is not normally expected to exceed 6% or the Consumer Price Index (as stated on 01 September of that academic year) if higher than 6%.
+At its discretion and in rare instances, the Trust may determine a figure greater than either, to reflect costs associated with the activity (e.g. assessment, teaching, administration etc.), which shall not exceed 10%. - 22.3.
 Some courses will incur additional costs including, but not limited to: - 22.3.1.
 Personal Therapy - 22.3.2.
 Travel to and from Clinical Placements, and/or any observation - 22.3.3.
 Travel to and from Personal Therapy - 22.3.4.
 Course materials - 22.3.5.
 Attendance at the Group Relations Conference if it is not covered by the course fee. - 22.4.
-These additional costs are outlined in the 'Fees and Funding' section on the Trust's website.
 Some costs, for example fees for personal therapy, are not fixed and will depend on the provider used and the frequency and duration of engagement.
-The Trust will endeavour to provide an indication of typical cost but will be unable to specify exactly what the actual cost will be.
+The Trust will endeavour to provide an indication of typical cost but will be unable to specify exactly what the actual cost will be. - 22.5.

-- 22.5.
 Students should be aware of these costs before they commence a programme of study and are expected to ensure that they have the financial resources necessary to meet the cost of course fees, any additional costs and maintenance for the full duration of their programme of study. - 22.6.
 Courses with supervision costs will have a maximum number of supervisions covered by the course fee, at set out in fees and funding section on the Trust website.
 Additional charges apply if the number of supervisions covered is exceeded.
 The Trust will accept no responsibility for meeting these costs.